Physics-50/Module-1/docs/week1-during-lab.md

 # Module 1 Week 1 During Lab

 Before starting, make sure you have your Module 1 Lab Notebook and Datasheet ready.
 It should already exist in Google Drive if you completed the preclass instructions.
-If you're not sure where to find it, you can access it in [our Google Classroom Site](https://classroom.google.com/c/ODI0NDEyNjQzNDEz){:target="_blank"}.
+If you're not sure where to find it, check the email you received with the link to your Module 1 Google Drive directory, or contact your instructor.

 ## Goals for This Week